Pilates: Effectiveness

-In 2015 the Australian Government's Department of Health published a meta study which reviewed the existing literature on 17 alternative therapies, including Pilates, to determine whether any were suitable for being covered by health insurance.
-The review found that due to the small number and methodologically limited nature of the existing studies, the effectiveness of Pilates was uncertain.
-Accordingly, in 2017, the Australian government named it a practice that would not qualify for insurance subsidy, saying this step would "ensure taxpayer funds are expended appropriately and not directed to therapies lacking evidence".
+In 2015 the Australian Government's Department of Health published a meta study which reviewed recent literature on 17 alternative therapies including Pilates, in order to determine whether any were suitable for being covered by health insurance.
+The review found that due to the small number and methodologically limited nature of the studies then available, evidence for the effectiveness of Pilates was uncertain.
+Accordingly, in 2017, the Australian government named Pilates a practice that would not qualify for insurance subsidy.
+A subsequent review conducted for the Department of Health recommended in 2025 that insurance coverage for Pilates be reinstated, and the Australian government has reinstated coverage.

-For the treatment of lower back pain, low-quality evidence suggests that while Pilates is better than doing nothing, it is no more effective than other forms of physical exercise.
-There is some evidence that regular sessions can help condition the abdominal muscles of healthy people, when compared to doing no exercise.
-There is no good evidence that it helps improve balance in elderly people.
+For the treatment of lower back pain, low quality evidence suggests that while Pilates is better than doing nothing, it is no more effective than other forms of physical exercise.
+There is some evidence regular sessions can help with the conditioning of the abdominal muscles of healthy people, when compared to doing no exercise.
+There is no good evidence it helps improve balance in elderly people.

-From the limited data available, it would seem from the statistically and clinically significant findings that Pilates has demonstrated efficacy as a tool for the rehabilitation of a wide range of conditions.